Transport Infrastructure

 With Glasgow's Central Station only yards away and Queen Street station a few minutes walk, the IFSD is exceptionally well served by rail links.
 Between them, the two stations offer excellent access to a huge range of destinations including London and four trains per hour on weekdays to Edinburgh, as well as great links north to Stirling, Perth, Dundee, Aberdeen and Inverness.

 What's more, these two main line stations sit at the heart of Glasgow's suburban rail network, the largest of its type in the UK, outside London.
+For train times and tickets visit Trainline.

 Further Information